Tekraj15/JobMatcher-AI/README.md

 ## Future Vision
 As we enhance the platform, we plan to offer:
 A concise, AI-generated match explanation for each job:

   “This job matches your profile because you have experience with Kubernetes, NLP, and data pipelines in healthcare — all of which are core to the role.”

-With JobMatcher AI, candidates can stop second-guessing and start applying with confidence — saving time, energy, and unlocking better-fit opportunities.
+With JobMatcher AI, candidates can stop second-guessing and start applying with confidence, saving time, energy, and unlocking better-fit opportunities.